mbarcia/CSV-Payments-PoC/README.md

 Key integration points:
 - `PaymentProvider` interface: Defines the contract for interacting with the third-party payment processor
-- `CsvPaymentsApplication`: Orchestrates the entire payment processing workflow
+- `OrchestratorService`: Orchestrates the entire payment processing workflow
+- `CsvPaymentsApplication`: Processes the CLI parameters and calls the OrchestratorService

 ## Usage Instructions